Carpool Parking Permits

 To renew a carpool permit, if none of the information on the application changes, only one person needs to come in to submit payment and to retrieve the new permit.

 Please remember that all vehicles in Faculty/Staff spaces must display a valid Faculty/Staff permit at all times.
-In the event that you cannot ride with your carpool and bring your own vehicle to campus without the carpool permit on it, you may come to the Department of Public Safety and get a temporary permit.
+In the event that you cannot ride with your carpool and bring your own vehicle to campus without the carpool permit on it, you may come to the Office of Parking and Traffic Services and get a temporary permit.
 Each member of the carpool is eligible for up to three complimentary permits a semester.

-Parking can be purchased at the Pay-As-You-Go machines in the Nebraska Ave Parking Lot or the Katzen Garage for $1.50 per hour or $12.00 for the entire day.
+Parking can be purchased at the Pay-As-You-Go machines in the Nebraska Ave Parking Lot, the Katzen Garage, and the SIS Garage for $2.00 per hour or $16.00 for the entire day.

 I am in a carpool, but I have access to another permit.
 Why can’t I just bring my own car and display the other permit on it instead of riding with my carpool?